pcboy/dailycrap/README.md

 # Dailycrap

 Welcome to Dailycrap, the solution to micro management!
 Your company is using scrum and force you to do that daily meeting?
 Dailycrap is here to generate that daily meeting for you.
 Because engineers use automated tools when they can.

-Note: This has been done in a few hours and may have some bugs, feel free to report those Expect a lot of breaking changes, it's alpha.
+Note: This has been done in a few hours and may have some bugs, feel free to report those.
+Expect a lot of breaking changes, it's alpha.

 ## Installation